-If you are a Vitamix subscriber you would have received the email blast that went out yesterday officially announcing the fabulous NEW Vitamix website, marking the beginning of a new generation of blending at the Vitamix Corporation.
-If you haven't checked out the new world order, do yourself a favour and spend some time on this sleek new site.
+If you are a Vitamix subscriber you would have received the email blast that went out yesterday officially announcing the fabulous new Vitamix website, marking the beginning of a new generation of blending at the Vitamix Corporation.

-There is a fabulous new Recipe Center with GORGEOUS food photography; Vitamix Spotlight, where well known chefs such as Alex Guarnaschelli talk about their experience with Vitamix; and wonderful new shopping area where you can check out everything Vitamix has to offer!
+The new recipe center has some gorgeous food photography; Vitamix Spotlight, where well known chefs such as Alex Guarnaschelli talk about their experience with Vitamix; and wonderful new shopping area where you can check out everything Vitamix has to offer.
 If you don't have their special spatula to ensure you can scrape out every last bit of your yummies.

 I am really proud to be a part of the new Vitamix website, presenting all of the technique and recipe videos.
-Check out my page in the Vitamix Spotlight area!
-To celebrate, Vitamix were kind enough to supply one of the phenomenal new 750 professional series machines that I use in the "What It Can Make" Videos to one lucky winner this month!
+Check out my page in the Vitamix Spotlight area.

 Don’t confuse nutritional yeast with brewer’s yeast, which looks the same, but doesn’t have the same effect.
 Nutritional yeast is a good source of protein with a complete amino acid profile.
 It also contains vitamins, particularly B Complex (it is a great source of Vitamin B12) and is naturally low in fat.
 Store in a glass airtight container in the pantry for up to a year.
 I do find that using too much of this creates a flavour with a strong after taste that is not palatable to me.
 So, be mindful of using "too much" of this vegan lifesaver food.